FishByte54/HexchatTokyoNight/README.md

-# HexchatTokyoNight
+# HexChat Tokyo Night Theme
-HexChat Tokyo Night Theme
+This is a theme for HexChat I use in combination with [Korpsvart's](https://github.com/Fausto-Korpsvart/Tokyo-Night-GTK-Theme) GTK Tokyo Night theme.